DevendraKumar577/ecommerce-sales-analytics/README.md

 # 📊 E-Commerce Sales Analytics

-An end-to-end E-Commerce Sales Analytics project built using **Python, MySQL, SQL, and Jupyter Notebook**.
+An end-to-end E-Commerce Sales Analytics project built using **Python, SQL, and Jupyter Notebook**.
 This project demonstrates how raw transactional data can be transformed into meaningful business insights through data integration, SQL-based analysis, and KPI dashboards.

 ---